Miss. teen: He ‘loved me enough to take some bullets for me’

 BROOKHAVEN, Miss.
 (AP) — It was after midnight when a gunman burst into the living room of a southern Mississippi home where young people were playing video games.

-Caleb Edwards, 15, said the man — whom he knows as Corey Godbolt — demanded to know where his cousin’s parents where.
+Caleb Edwards, 15, said the man — whom he knows as Corey Godbolt — demanded to know where his cousin’s parents were.
 Jordan Blackwell, 18, said they were gone to another town.

 At that, Godbolt “just started shooting,” Caleb said.